RenuReddyK/Visual-Inertial-Odometry-EuRoc-dataset/README.md

 estimated the pose of the robot fusing the sensor information from the onboard IMU and Stereo pair using a Error State Kalman Filter based approach (ESKF).

+# RANSAC implementation
+The task involves implementing the RANSAC algorithm to estimate the rotation and translation from stereo correspondences.
+The algorithm iteratively selects random subsets of correspondences, evaluates inliers using a threshold, and returns the recovered w and t estimates along with the inlier boolean array.

 # The ESKF algorithm consists of three main tasks:
 Task 1: Updating the Nominal State
 The first step in the ESKF algorithm involves updating the nominal state based on the prevailing measurements from the Inertial Measurement Unit (IMU).